-There remains but one more point requiring our consideration in connection with the abstract question of Muscovite aggrandizement.
-They who predict the unbounded extension of Russia, forget the inevitable grow of weakness which attends the undue expansion of territorial dominion.
-[110] Not only can they foresee without difficulty the conquest of Germany, France, Spain, Persia, and India, but they are, at the same time, blind to the dangers which must attend the attempt to incorporate into one cumbrous empire these remote [192] and heterogeneous nations.
+and heterogeneous nations.
 In all ages and climes nature has given the boundaries for different communities; and we find that not only are the several families of the earth generally enclosed by seas or mountains to mark the limits of their respective territories, but the rivers usually flow through lands inhabited by people of one language-thus constituting a double natural line of demarcation.
-For example, the Alps and the Pyrenees afford the barriers beneath the opposite sides of which repose the French, Spanish, and Italian nations within which arise the Rhone and Garonne of France, the Tagus and Guadalquiver of the Peninsula, and the Poland Adige of Italy; each of which may be almost said to water integral countries.
+For example, the Alps and the Pyrenees afford the barriers beneath the opposite sides of which repose the French, Spanish, and Italian nations -within which arise the Rhone and Garonne of France, the Tagus and Guadalquiver of the Peninsula, and the Po and Adige of Italy; each of which may be almost said to water integral countries.
 And, seeing that these allotments of the earth's surface are sufficiently defined by the hand of nature to have drawn together in the earliest ages the scattered seed of Adam into separate and distinct families, how infallibly shall the same natural limits suffice to preserve those distinctions, when aided by those potent safeguards of nationality, the diversified histories, religions, languages, and laws of ancient and powerful empires!
 These are reflections that do not seem to have occurred to those writers who assign the sovereignty of Europe and Asia over to Russia; and, even if they had crossed their minds, such trifling impediments could hardly have discouraged them, after having surmounted so much greater obstacles.
-For assuredly they who can bestow upon Russia the supremacy of the seas, whilst her carrying trade is in the hands of England-or who can award her the victory over rich, united, and powerful nations, without the previous possession of money, materiel, or provisions for her armies-need not be daunted by such trifling natural difficulties as the Himalayas or the Alps present against the concentrations of government over her conquests; or feel a moment's alarm about regulating with the same tariff the commerce of the Rhine, Danube, Neva, and Ganges.
+For assuredly they who can bestow upon Russia the supremacy of the seas, whilst her carrying trade is in the hands of England-or who can award her the victory over rich. united, and powerful nations, without the previous possession of money, materiel, or provisions for her armies-need not be daunted by such trifling natural difficulties as the Himalayas or the Alps present against the concentrations of a government over her conquests; or feel a moment's alarm about regulating with the same tariff the commerce of the Rhine.
+Danube.
+Neva, and Ganges.

-We have now, we believe, noticed every argument with [193] which it has been the custom to urge us to participate in Russian and Turkish quarrels and intrigues; and we have endeavoured to show, by a candid appeal to facts, that the dangers with which we are threatened in our commerce, colonies, or national dominion, from the power of Russia, are chimerical.
-We have likewise shown that the prejudices existing in the minds of the British people against that Power, and which have been industriously fostered by the writers and speakers of the day, are founded in delusion and misrepresentation; that the spread of Russian Empire has invariably increased, instead of diminishing the growth of civilization and commerce; that she owes her extension less to her own forces, which we have shown to be weak, than to the disunion or barbarism of her neighbours; and that the very nature of her geographical position must always keep her in dependence upon the goodwill of other maritime powers.
-Where, then, are the motives-seeing that Russia has not inflicted the slightest wrong upon us, or even contemplated one substantial injury to our people-for the warlike spirit which now pervades the current writings and speeches upon the subject of the nation?
-We do not know-for we have not been able in our researches upon the subject to discover-one solitary ground upon which to found a pretence, consistent with reason, common sense, or justice, for going to war with Russia.
+We have now, we believe, noticed every argument with

+which it has been the custom to urge us to participate in Russian and Turkish quarrels and intrigues; and we have endeavoured to show, by a candid appeal to facts, that the dangers with which we are threatened in our commerce, colonies, or national dominion, from the power of Russia, are chimerical.
+We have likewise shown that the prejudices existing in the minds of the British people against that Power, and which have been industriously fostered by the writers and speakers of the day, are founded in delusion and misrepresentation; that the spread of Russian Empire has invariably increased, instead of diminishing the growth of civilisation and commerce; that she owes her extension less to her own forces. which we have shown to be weak, than to the disunion or barbarism of her neighbours; and that the very nature of her geographical position must always keep her in dependence upon the goodwill of other maritime powers.
+Where, then, are the motives-seeing that Russia has not inflicted the slightest wrong upon us, or even contemplated one substantial injury to our people-for the warlike spirit which now pervades the current writings and speeches upon the subject of that nation?
+We do not know-for we have not been able in our researches upon the subject to discover-one solitary ground upon which to found a pretence, consistent with reason, common sense, or justice. for going to war with Russia.

+CHAPTER III.

-CHAPTER III: THE BALANCE OF POWER
+THE BALANCE OF POWER.